 As a related matter, you can also create a CD ladder to take advantage of high rates and have regular access to your funds.
 With current rates at historically low levels, however, sticking with a savings account is probably the best option.

 Finally, as your investments grow and you eliminate debt, you may find little need to keep a lot of money in cash.
-Particularly with the low interest rates we see today, you may want to consider low risk bonds funds as an alternative to a savings account.
-Given the likelihood that rates will eventually rise, I’d stick with short duration funds so that a rise in rates won’t have a major effect on the price of the fund.
+Particularly with the low interest rates we see today, you may want to consider low-risk bonds funds as an alternative to a savings account.
+Since rates are likely to eventually rise, stick with short duration funds.
+That way a rise in rates won’t have a major effect on the price of the fund.